IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

     ]
     ```

-1. Run the image:
+1. Run the image in an container:
    ```
    docker run --name hello1 -d -p 8080:8080 -p 8888:8888 openshift/hello-openshift
    ```
    Note that:
     - The `--name` option gives the container a name.
     - The `-d` option runs the command in the background as a daemon
-    - The `-p` command maps the host port to the port in the container.
-Through virtual network, the port in the container may be fixed, When you run the container, you may assign a new port on the host dynamically.
+    - The `-p` command maps the port on the host to the port in the container.
+Through virtual networking, the port within the container is always the same for all running instances.
+But to support multiple concurrent running instances, the actual port on the host must be different for each instance.
+When you start the container, you may assign a new port on the host dynamically.
+    - The output of the command is the container ID for the running container.

 1. Access the application in the container.
     - If you are running in a server, or the web terminal, try `curl http://localhost:8080`.
     - If you are running on a desktop, point your browser to `http://localhost:8080`
     - Also try port 8888

-1. Run another instance of the same image:
+1. Run another instance of the same image.
+Note that this new instance is assigned new port numbers 8081 and 8889 on the host.
+This is so that they don't conflict with the ports 8080 and 8888 already allocated to the first instance.
    ```
    docker run --name hello2 -d -p 8081:8080 -p 8889:8888 openshift/hello-openshift
    ```